 Health Care Plans for Health Conditions

-Please contact the school nurse immediately – on or before the first day that your student attends school – for chronic health conditions, whether ongoing or periodic.
-Such conditions include asthma, severe allergies, seizure disorders, diabetes or other health conditions that may require daily or emergency care during school and after school activities.
+Please contact the school nurse immediately – on or before the first day that your child attends school – for chronic health conditions, whether ongoing or periodic.
+Such conditions include asthma, severe allergies, seizure disorders, diabetes or other health conditions that may require daily or emergency care during school and after-school activities.
 You will be asked to provide the school with a physician prescribed plan of care, which is to be updated every year.
 Please ask your physician to complete the relevant form, and return it to the Health Office.

 Sports Participation Health History and Physical Examination Requirements

-Students of all ages that are participating in competitive sports – whether traveling with a SAISA team or competing in local events – are required to undergo a “sports physical” every year.
-Students are required to submit a Sports Health History and Physical Examination form at the start of the sports season, prior to participation in practice sessions.
+Students of all ages that will be participating in competitive sports – whether traveling with a SAISA team or competing in local events – are required to undergo a “sports physical” on admission and when advancing to grades 3, 6 and 9.
+The completed Sports Health History and Exam form must be submitted prior to initial participation in practice sessions.

 Medication Use at School